All BVOP™ certification programs are offered with a significant cost reduction.

 The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile

 Project Management Certification

-Business Value-Oriented Project Management (BVOPM) is a set of activities and a style of management of projects with a focus on adding business value to the project management processes and practices, general productivity, outcomes, and waste reduction.
+Business Value-Oriented Project Management (BVOPM) is a set of activities and a style of project management with a focus on adding business value to the project management processes and practices, general productivity, outcomes, and waste reduction.

-The BVOPM office may be part of the BVOPGM office, or standalone, or both may be considered as one, depending on the organizational structure and strategy.
+The BVOPM office may be independent, part of the BVOPGM office, or both may be considered as one, depending on the organizational structure and strategy.

 Activities of the Business Value-Oriented Project Management

 - Decisions making

 - Attitude management